kindista/kindista/src/facebook.md

 #FB login
 https://developers.facebook.com/docs/facebook-login/multiple-providers
-login: "login with facebook", "New to Kindista?
-Sign up!"

 signup: "sign up with facebook" "already have an account? login!"
- - keep track of whether location was set by facebook or by user
-   - if by facebook, get a confirmation when they try to do anything that requires location
   - if signup via facebook and user has existing Kindista-ID, log in

 #FP profile pic